St. Marys, Pennsylvania: Public school district

-Saint Marys Area School District has three elementary schools, one of which, the South St. Marys Street Elementary School, is located within the city.
-It houses pre school through fifth grade classes for public school students within the city limits; similar services are provided to residents of Fox Township and Jay Township by, respectively, the Fox Township Elementary School in Kersey and the Bennett's Valley Elementary School in Weedville.
+Saint Marys Area School District has two elementary schools, one of which, the South St. Marys Street Elementary School, is located within the city.
+It houses preschool through fifth-grade classes for public school students within the city limits; similar services are provided to residents of Fox Township, the Fox Township Elementary School in Kersey.
+The Bennett's Valley Elementary, for residents of Jay Township, was previously part of the Saint Marys Area School District but merged with Fox Township Elementary in 2023.

 The St. Marys Area Middle School and the St. Marys Area High School are located next to each other on a large complex near the edge of the city.
 Grades 6-8 are taught at the middle school, and grades 9-12 are taught at the high school.
 Saint Marys Area School District was ranked 165th out of 498 Pennsylvania school districts by the Pittsburgh Business Times in 2012.

 Catholic school system

 St. Marys Catholic Elementary School has one building, which is connected to Queen of the World Church.
 In 2002, an addition was built, adding four classrooms and a gymnasium.
 It also recently had a playground added.
 It houses grades pre-K through 5.

 St. Marys Catholic Middle School, is located in the same building as the Elk County Catholic High School.
 The middle school formerly occupied the old Saint Mary's Parochial school building that was built in the early 1950s.
-Elk County Catholic High School, formally Elk County Christian High School, houses grades 6-12.
+Elk County Catholic High School, formally Elk County Christian High School, houses grades 6–12.
 It was built in 1961.

 Until the early 2000s, the Catholic school system's elementary and middle schools, then known respectively as the Queen of the World School and the St. Marys Parochial School, each served all students up through eighth grade who attended their respective Catholic churches, as did the Sacred Heart School.
 When the school system was reworked into its current format due to declining attendance, the Sacred Heart School was closed.

 Landmarks

 Decker's Chapel has been called the smallest chapel in America.
 It is located on South St. Marys Road.

 St. Joseph Monastery, home of the Benedictine Sisters of Elk County, was the oldest Benedictine women's religious order in the United States, founded in 1852.
-In 2013, the Sisters voted unanimously to dissolve the community.
-The building remains.
+In 2013, the sisters voted unanimously to dissolve the community.